monoxacc/krokodeal-2016/README.md

 1. Create a telegram bot at [BotFather](https://telegram.me/BotFather)
 2. Set Telegram token
-3. Check the Telegram-Notify option and send captcha to your telegram bot
+3. Check the Telegram-Notify option and send the captcha to your telegram bot
 4. Get notified!

 ### Hints